Board of Directors

 Jerry is President at Boost Employee Benefits Corporation and has over 20 year's of experience in the industry.
 After working for industry leaders such as Hub International, UNUM, Sun Life and PMA, Jerry started, grew and sold a Maine employee benefits operation.
 He has a strong record of service, leadership, innovation, and resourcefulness.
 His success with local, regional, and national businesses has allowed him to identify market opportunities and ensure resources are available to meet them.
 Jerry went to the University of Maine, graduating with a degree in Business Administration.
 Jerry has been active within his community serving on the local School Board as well as coaching multiple sports.

 kevin cote - treasurer

 Bio coming soon!

 Barbara Russo - co-secretary

-Barbara is an associate broker at Legacy Properties Sotheby’s International Realty.
+Barbara is an associate broker at Legacy Properties Sotheby’s International Realty, and is a member of the Greater Portland Board of REALTORS.
 Before beginning her career in real estate in 2002, Barbara was an administrative secretary in the Music Department at Colby College in Waterville.
-She is a member of the Coastal Mountain Council of the Midcoast Board of Realtors® and is a past co-chair of the annual “Realtors Giving Back” Benefit Auction for Habitat for Humanity.
 In 2007, Barbara was chosen by her peers as recipient of the Realtor of the Year Award for her reputation of honesty and integrity, service to the Maine Association, and service to the community.
 Barbara is a past president of Wayfinder Schools’ Board of Directors and is a member of the Development Committee.
 She was also a member of the Board at The Center for Maine Contemporary Art in Rockport.
 Barbara and her author husband, Richard, live in Portland.